jxson7/Uber-Clone-Application/README.md

 # 🚙 Uber Application Using React Native 🚙

 The following application focuses on the replication of an application developed by Uber, with intentions of understanding frameworks aligned with the tool.
-The application will focus on developing the mentioned via React
+The application will focus on developing the mentioned via React.
+The following edition of the project contains additional components attached to the Huawei SCET Project, with reference to the Uber app build.

 ## Technologies Used
 - Apple Device on Minimum Software of iOS 15.0